jlongster/crdt-example-app/README.md

-This is a demo app used for my dotJS 2019 talk "CRDTs for Mortals".
+This is a demo app used for my dotJS 2019 talk ["CRDTs for Mortals"](https://www.youtube.com/watch?v=DEcwa68f-jY)

 Slides here: https://jlongster.com/s/dotjs-crdt-slides.pdf